 4. Why is CBD Getting So Much Attention?

 “CBD is getting a lot of attention right now because unlike THC, it is not intoxicating,” explains Gregor.
-“It doesn't produce the high that is associated with THC, but studies to date show it may have similar therapeutic effects as THC.
+“It doesn't produce the high that is associated with THC, but studies to date show it has the potential to have similar therapeutic effects as THC.
 However, the ways that CBD and THC actually work in our body are very different.”

 5. Is CBD Legal?